 I am broadly interested in quantum gravity, particularly in the context of holography.
 AdS/CFT provides a concrete paradigm in which to investigate such questions as the emergence of spacetime from quantum entanglement, the reconstruction of black hole interiors, and the localization of information in gravitational theories.

-I am also interested in applying ideas from algebraic quantum field theory (AQFT), notably Tomita-Takesaki theory, to these and other fundamental questions.
-Modular techniques are becoming increasingly useful tools in holography, shedding light on issues of locality and bulk reconstruction.
-AQFT also shows promise for studying notoriously thorny questions of entanglement in quantum field theory, such as those which underlie the firewall paradox, or the factorization of gauge or gravitational theories.
+I am also interested in applying ideas from algebraic quantum field theory (AQFT), notably Tomita-Takesaki modular theory, to these and other fundamental questions.
+For example, my latest work applies this framework to the study of black hole interiors, and demonstrates that state dependence is an inevitable feature of any attempt to represent information behind horizons, with potential implications for locality and emergent spacetime.
+Modular techniques also show promise for studying notoriously thorny questions of entanglement in quantum field theory, such as those which underlie the firewall paradox, or the factorization of gauge or gravitational theories.

 My publications in high-energy physics can be found on INSPIRE, or by following the links on my ORCID profile.